ConnectWithNoor/learning-genai/6. langchain-rags/readme.md

 - RAGs
   - Basic Rag Application using hardcode data
   - RAG Application using Web parsing using Cheerio (come alternative are puppeteer, playwright)
+  - RAG Application with Vector DB using ChromaDB and PDF file

 #### 1.1 What is Langchain?